Hong Kong TID Issues Circular on the Elimination of U.S. Licence Exception Civil End Use.

 See more information on Export Controls & Sanctions here.

-Contact AM Skinner Solicitors for expert legal advice in all areas of trade law, including export controls, sanctions, import & customs controls, brexit, anti-bribery, ethics, commercial contracts, supply chain and other domestic and international trade law matters.
+Contact AM Skinner Solicitors, brexit, anti-bribery, ethics, commercial contracts, supply chain and other domestic and international trade law matters.